How to Choose a Chrome Plating Vendor in India

 Ask your vendor:

-IDC operates at 5–12 HV using the Low Voltage High Ampere method — a deliberate choice for quality and consistency.
+IDC operates at 5 to 12 V using the Low Voltage High Ampere method — a deliberate choice for quality and consistency, not an accident of legacy equipment.

 6. Check Turnaround Time and Batch Capacity

-In a manufacturing environment, component availability directly affects production uptime.
-A chrome plating vendor who takes six weeks to return a critical piston rod creates a bottleneck — regardless of coating quality.
+A chrome plating vendor who takes six weeks to return a critical piston rod creates a bottleneck, regardless of how good the coating is once it arrives.

 Questions to ask: